Sermons

 16 April 2017

 Rarely a day goes by when I don’t receive an email trying to lure me into a scam.
-They range from Lotteries that I have won that I did not enter.
-Or beautiful Russian women that somehow got my email address and tell me how much they want to meet me.
-Then there are the… Read more
+They range from Lotteries that I have won that I did not… Read more

 Seeing by believing